Kimili2008/my-notes/notes/English vocab list/English Vocab List.md

 The five abilities should be put emphasis on in work, adaptability, tactic, long-term resilience, ardous and dynamic nature.
 7.jeopardise
 Officials have not so far been able to figure the causes of the malfunction, nor they can determine whether this will jeopardise the whole launch mission.
-Then why on earth do you flee away and start adventures?
+Then why on earth do you flee away and jeopardise yourself?
 The taoism of longevity is to stay away from everything which is dangerous.
 8.exhilarate
 When the war lost its capacity to exhilarite, the leader of the country needs something else.
 Since the beginning, the design of the ejection chairs had been designed to fill with thrillness and nervousness.